The next Mass in the Extraordinary Form will be offered on Sunday, Oct. 17 at 2 pm. This will be a Low Mass.

 To receive all the latest information on the Traditional Latin Mass at Holy Comforter, including any changes to the usual schedule, subscribe to the parish’s Flocknote.

 Parishioners, non-parishioners and visitors are always welcome at this Mass and every Mass celebrated at Holy Comforter.

 Getting involved in the Latin Mass at Holy Comforter

-Because the Tridentine Rite is more complicated than the Ordinary Form, we are always looking for potential acolytes who are interested helping us celebrate this form of the Mass.
-Per the specific rubrics of the Tridentine Rite, serving at this form of the Mass is open to boys and men.
-If you believe the Lord is calling you and/or your sons to serve at this Mass, please contact our Master of Ceremonies Chris Braunger via email or get touch with one of the older boys following Mass.
+Because this Mass is unique and can be complex to serve, we are always looking for potential acolytes who are interested helping us celebrate this form of the Mass.
+Per the specific rubrics of the Rite, serving at this form of the Mass is open to boys and men.
+If you believe the Lord is calling you and/or your sons to serve at this Mass, please contact our Seminarian William Yearout.

-We now have both a Men’s and a Ladies Schola that chant at all Sung Masses.
+We now have Men’s and Ladies’ Scholas that chant at all Sung Masses.
 If you are interested in Gregorian Chant, please contact our music director, Daniel Kirkland, via email.
 You can also speak with him after a sung Mass to find out how your voice can add to the beauty of the sacrifice.